 3. Take things week by week (or even day by day).

-In the midst of multiple ongoing crises, it’s impossible to plan your marketing content weeks in advance, since these situations are changing very quickly.
+In the midst of multiple ongoing crises, it’s impossible to plan your marketing content weeks in advance, since these situations can change very quickly.
 Take it week by week, or even day by day.
 Check in with your customers consistently to see how you can help, and most importantly, pump the brakes on hard selling – after all, people don’t want to be sold to in a time of crisis.
 Try to be relatable, empathetic, helpful, and above all else, human.

 Related article: Managing Mental Health While Working from Home